snlucas/siemens_plant_simulation-backup_method/README.md

 A Backup method for Siemens Plant Simulation.

 ## It isn't finished
-The project isn't finished and I cannot finish it because i no longer work with Plant Simulation, and don't have a license.
+The project isn't finished and I can't finish it because i no longer work with Plant Simulation, and don't have a license.
 So, if you like the project idea, *feel free to use*, and **please, contribute.
 I will apreciate that.**

 # About the Project